-This rule might be reduced to: if an array is the result of the operation, then the emptiness of that array is not a mistake, but a correct response.
-(Of course, if an empty array is acceptable semantically; an empty array of coordinates is a mistake for sure.)
+This rule can be summarized as follows: if an array is the result of the operation, then the emptiness of that array is not a mistake, but a correct response.
+(Of course, this applies if an empty array is semantically acceptable; an empty array of coordinates, for example, would be a mistake.)

-NB: this pattern should be applied in the opposite case as well.
-If an array of entities might be am optional parameter to the request, the empty array and the absence of the field must be treated differently.
-Let's take a look at the example:
+NB: this pattern should also be applied in the opposite case.
+If an array of entities is an optional parameter in the request, the empty array and the absence of the field must be treated differently.
+Let's consider the example: